Freight Shipping from Baton Rouge to Fort Worth

 How much does it cost to ship freight from Baton Rouge to Fort Worth?

-Full truckload (FTL) rates from Baton Rouge, LA to Fort Worth, TX currently range from $1,103-$1,359 for a standard dry van load over the 513-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to Fort Worth, TX currently range $1,103-$1,359 (roughly $2.17-$2.67 per mile over 513 miles).
 LTL shipments typically cost $482-$836 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to Fort Worth?

-Standard FTL transit from Baton Rouge to Fort Worth is approximately 9 hrs by truck over 513 miles.
+Standard FTL transit from Baton Rouge to Fort Worth is approximately 9 hrs by truck over 513 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via KCS Baton Rouge Terminal to BNSF Alliance Intermodal Facility takes 5-7 days but offers significant cost savings.

 What equipment do I need for Baton Rouge to Fort Worth freight?